honojs/website/getting-started/basic.md

 })
 ```

-So far, we have only covered GET requests, but we can easily handle POST, PUT, and DELETE.
+We can easily handle POST, PUT, and DELETE not only GET.

 ```ts
 app.post('/posts', (c) => c.text('Created!', 201))